BastilleRousseau/lsmnsd/README.md

 ## lsmnsd  ##

-**lsmnsd** is a R package that analyze animal movement using latent-state model and net squared displacement.
+**lsmnsd** is an R package that analyzes animal movement using latent-state model and net squared displacement.

 This is the development area for the package `lsmnsd`, which provides a series of functions to analyze and classify animal movement strategies based on analysis of Net Squared Displacement (NSD) and latent-state model.